-When I first read The Giver, which is the first book of the series, I was about twelve years old and I still remember well those upsetting feelings which I got from the story.
-Years later I read the second, The Gathering Blue, and third book, Messenger, too.
-However, to much time passed to connect the dots.
+When I first read The Giver, which is the first book of the series, I was about twelve years old and I still remember well those upsetting feelings, which I got from the story.
+Years later, I read the second, The Gathering Blue, and third book, Messenger, too.
+However, too much time passed to connect the dots.
 I never even heard about the fourth book, The Son, which ended the story.
 (It wasn’t translated into my mother language during that time.)
 Then again I came across the series, this time it was the full quartet, but I shelved it, because it was in English and I was scared to read it.
-Perhaps I could miss an important word or I couldn’t get the whole picture, no way I was rather waiting.
+Perhaps, I could miss an important word or I couldn’t get the whole picture, no way.
+I was rather waiting.
 When my summer started I thought that it was time to pick up the books and finally finished them.
 But was it worth it?
 Was it the right time?

-The Giver Series is about four different character in four different stories.
+The Giver Series is about four different characters in four different stories.
 They all connected somehow and all of them here to teach an important lesson.

 The first one, The Giver, we get to know Jonas who lives in the perfect utopian world.
 There are no divorces, wars or deaths but there are no love, fear or grief either.
 This is where he lives the happy life of an eleven years old child, but when he’s reaching the age of twelve the community will choose for him his job which would be the purpose of his life.
 He is excited as everyone else, but when the big day comes he gets more than a job, he gets the honor to replace one of the elders who are responsible for the function of the community.
 This is where the story gets interesting and we will see how Jonas realizes that his world is not as perfect as he believed.

-In the Messenger we meet Matty, who isn’t unknown for us, after the second book (next to him some other important characters will appear too).
+In the Messenger, we meet Matty, who isn’t unknown for us, after the second book (next to him some other important characters will appear too).
 Here, Matty leaves in peaceful village where everybody is accepted, but suddenly anger, selfishness and hatred infect the community.
-Matty goals to bring his beloved friend’s daughter to live with them before the once welcoming village builds walls before the strangers.
+Matty goal is to bring his beloved friend’s daughter to live with them, before the once welcoming village builds walls against the strangers.
 During the story Matty searches for the answer to the question that what would be his goal and by that his real name in this world.

 By The Son, which is the last book, we will get to the end of the story by the eyes of two characters.
 First, we back in time, back with community of Jonas, but we see everything with Claire’s eyes.
 She is an ordinary girl with questions.
 We go with her a long journey to find her memories and with that find the thing which she lost long time ago.
 The second half of the book, we are back in the village of acceptance to meet the characters from the previous books.
 Now we see everything by Gabriel perspective, who is just a boy who wants to know more about his past.
 While he is looking for the answer the community is in danger again because of the unknown evil.